 Arabic vs Colombian Coffee

 Coffea Arabica and Coffea Canephora (Robusta Coffee) are the two major crash crops from which coffee beans are derived.
-Coffea Arabica or Arabic coffee is considered to be the very first species of coffee that was cultivated and has its origin in Yemen.
+Coffea Arabica, or Arabic coffee, is considered the very first coffee species cultivated and has its origin in Yemen.

 It constitutes the major portion of the global coffee production.
 Colombian coffee is made from 100% Arabica beans, which are grown in the farms of Colombia.

-Due to the difference in regions of production of the two varieties of coffee crops and taking into account the changing soil and climate, Arabic and Colombian coffee differ with respect to their strength, taste, and preparation process.
+Due to the difference in regions of production of the two varieties of coffee crops and considering the changing soil and climate, Arabic and Colombian coffee differ concerning their strength, taste, and preparation process.

 Comparison Table